ii-V-I

 Keep adding alternating scale degrees to get sevenths and ninths.

 The ii-V-I progression is common in Western tonal music across many styles and eras.
-The second and third measures of Bach’s Prelude No. 5 in D major from the Well-Tempered Clavier Book 1 is Em to A7 to D, ii-V-I in D major.
+The second and third measures of Bach’s Prelude No. 5 in D major from the Well-Tempered Clavier Book 1 spell out Em to A7 to D, ii-V-I in D major.
 The Beatles use the same chords going into the first verse of “If I Fell“.
 But if you really want to explore the possibilities of ii-V-I, you need to listen to jazz.
 Here are some representative tunes.

 “Autumn Leaves”